Tutuchan/fodr/README.md

 --------------------------------------------------------------------
 ```

 The `search` method allows you to find datasets on this portal (see the function documentation for more information).

-By default, 10 elements are returned.
+By default, and contrary to the Open Data Soft API, all elements satisfying the search are returned.
 Let's look at the datasets that contain the word *vote*:

 ```r
 list_datasets <-  portal$search(q = "vote")